leywino/groovy_music_player/assets/privacy.md

 **Privacy Policy**

-Arshad built the Groovy app as a Free app.
-This SERVICE is provided by Arshad at no cost and is intended for use as is.
+Muhammad Arshad built the Groovy app as a Free app.
+This SERVICE is provided by Muhammad Arshad at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.